ga-curriculum/unsupervised-learning-metrics/real-world-applications-of-unsupervised-learning/README.md

 ### Scenario

-Imagine you're creating a product recommendation system for an online store.
+Imagine you're designing a product recommendation system for an online store.
 You have a matrix of user ratings (or interactions) for various items.
 Clustering will help find similar users and recommend new items.

 ### Provided User-Item Data